Hhhhhhao/Paper-Notes/ImageNet-Classification-with Deep-Convolutional-Neural-Networks/AlexNet.md

 6. #### Training Details

-   batch size of 128, learning rate initialize at 0.01 with a decay rate
+   (1) batch size of 128

+   (2) use of drop out

+   (3) momentum of 0.9 and weight decay of 0.0005

+   (4) learning rate was intialized at 0.01 and reduced 3 times prior to termination, which is devided by 10 at each reduction.